The sociopathic stare is a chilling gaze that can unsettle anyone.

 The sociopathic stare can be used to make others feel uncomfortable or to make them feel like they are being watched and judged.

-It can also be used to make others feel like they are being controlled by the other person’s gaze.
+It can also be used to make others feel like the other person’s gaze is controlling them.

 In Social Situations